 The possession of firearms, weapons, pocketknives, fireworks, or matches is prohibited.
 Toys of these descriptions are also prohibited.
 Special permission by the teacher and/or principal must be given for any exceptions.

 EMERGENCIES & INSURANCE

 Every effort is made by the school to prevent accidents.
 However, should they occur, or should a student become ill, the school will notify the parents immediately.
 If neither parent can be reached, the doctor designated by the parent will be called.
 If the emergency is serious or life threatening, the student will be taken to the nearest hospital.

-Each student is covered by accident insurance carried by the Carolina Conference of Seventh-day Adventists.
+Each student is covered by secondary accident insurance carried by the Carolina Conference of Seventh-day Adventists.
 The premium is included in the registration fee and provides coverage at school and on school sponsored activities.
 All accidents must be reported within 24 hours to qualify for coverage.
 Each parent will receive a booklet outlining the coverage.
 It is agreed with your signature that you have read the Handbook and that you hold harmless and release from liability the Board, Carolina Conference of Seventh-day Adventists, or staff members acting in the best interests and safety of the applicant.

 The insurance policy does not allow skateboards or hardballs on the school grounds.
 Roller skates and roller blades are allowed with proper safety equipment and supervision.

 Charleston SDA School will not tolerate acts of sexual harassment, nor will the school tolerate retaliatory behavior in response to a complaint of harassment.
 In like manner, false claims of sexual harassment will not be tolerated.
 Such actions will result in a timely review, and if warranted, disciplinary action.